 Magnets, Force and Trust: Designing Invisible Structure

-Up to this point, the joins had been tested through form, material and weight.
-The introduction of magnets shifted the focus from static structure to active force.
+Until now, joins were tested through form, material and weight.
+Magnets shifted the focus to active force.
 Unlike screws or bolts, magnetic connections are invisible and conditional.
-They rely on alignment, balance and trust rather than visible confirmation.
+They rely on alignment and balance rather than visible confirmation.

-This stage of the project examined what it means to design joins that hold without being seen.
+This stage examined what it means to design a join that holds without being seen.

 Why Magnets?

-Magnets were not introduced as a novelty or a shortcut.
-They offered a way to allow modular elements to connect and disconnect repeatedly without damaging the material or requiring permanent fixings.
-They also aligned with the project’s interest in reversibility, adaptability and reconfiguration.
+Magnets were not a novelty.
+They allow repeated assembly and disassembly without damaging material or relying on permanent fixings.
+They align with the project’s interest in reversibility and reconfiguration.

 Embedding Force

-Embedding magnets into cast components required careful planning.
-Position, depth and orientation all proved critical.
-Even minor inconsistencies led to failure — repulsion instead of attraction, rotation instead of stability, or a join that appeared secure but failed under minimal load.
+Embedding magnets required careful control of position, depth and orientation.
+Small inconsistencies caused failure — repulsion instead of attraction, rotation instead of stability, or a join that appeared secure but failed under light load.

 Testing and Failure

-For these early experiments I used one of my designs laser cut in wood and then painted it with enamel colours.
-Joins were assembled and disassembled repeatedly to test reliability.
-Some performed consistently, snapping into place with clarity and strength.
-Others revealed subtle weaknesses: slight shifts under load, uneven distribution of force, or gradual loss of alignment.
+For early experiments, one join design was laser cut in wood and painted with enamel to test repeated assembly.
+Some configurations snapped into place with clarity.
+Others revealed subtle instability: slight shifts under load, uneven force distribution, gradual misalignment.

-Importantly, this stage reinforced that a join does not fail only when it breaks.
-A join that makes the user hesitate has already failed.
+A join does not fail only when it breaks.
+It fails when it makes the user hesitate.

 Trust as a Design Outcome